30+ startup business ideas you can start in Australia

 Social media management

 Social media managers help businesses maintain their online presence.
-Services typically include:
+This work is fully remote and suits those who understand platform algorithms.

 - content creation and scheduling